-STUDENT NAME: SIMS: PARENT/GUARDIAN NAME: DATE SENT: SCHOOL DISTRICT: SCHOOL: 1 DOB: AGE: GRADE: Purpose of this release: Schools are required, with parent co services, to the child's IEP meeting. nsent, to invite agencie es likely to be resp onsible for provi ding or paying fo r transition Reason for signed consent: During an IEP meeting, confidential your consent for the agency(jes) list information that will occur during the discloses confidential student inform an additional consent form will be re ed below to attend the r e meeting.
-Informed paration.
-If any release of next IEP meeting, rental/adult studer due to the disclent consent must osure of confident be obtained befo ntial student ore the school dis The specific agency(jes) we would ☐ Vocational Rehabilitation - : □ Division of Developmental Disab ilities (e.g. Resource C oordinator, Family Support 360) □ Community Support Provider □ Disability Services (college or ter chnical institute) □ Other □ Other Note: You can add or decline conse ent for a specific agency lease sign, Date, and Return AS 30011 As Possible ☐ I CONSENT1 Having been info of the above agency(ies) to att for the school di strict to invite a r epresentative ☐ I DO NOT CONSENT1 Having I a representative of the above a for the school di strict to invite Parent/ Guardian/or Adult Student Date: Signature: Note: This consent will ren whichever comes first.
+STUDENT NAME: SIMS:

+PARENT/GUARDIAN NAME: DATE SENT:

+SCHOOL DISTRICT: SCHOOL:

+DOB: AGE: GRADE:

+Purpose of this release:

+Schools are required, with parent consent, to invite agencies likely to be responsible for providing or paying for transition services, to the child's IEP meeting.

+Reason for signed consent:

+During an IEP meeting, confidential information from your child's/your education records will be discussed.
+The school needs your consent for the agency(igs) listed below to attend the next IEP meeting, due to the disclosure of confidential student information that will occur during the meeting.
+Informed parental/adult student consent must be obtained before the school district discloses confidential student information.
+If any release of records to the outside agency is needed prior to or after the meeting, an additional consent form will be required.

+The specific agency(ies) we would like to invite to attend the next IEP meeting include:

+- Vocational Rehabilitation

+- Division of Developmental Disabilities (e.g. Resource Coordinator, Family Support 360)

+- Community Support Provider

+- Disability Services (college or technical institute)

+- □ Other

+- □ Other

+Note: You can add or decline consent for a specific agency.
+Please note on this form.

+Please Sign, Date, and Return As Soon As Possible

+- I CONSENT1 Having been informed as stated above, I give my consent for the school district to invite a representative of the above agency(jes) to attend the next IEP meeting. - I DO NOT CONSENT1 Having been informed as stated above, I do not give my consent for the school district to invite a representative of the above agency(jes) to attend the next IEP meeting.

+Parent/ Guardian/or Adult Student Signature: Date:

+Note: This consent will remain in effect for the next IEP meeting or one year from the date signed, whichever comes first.
+Your consent is voluntary and may be revoked in writing at any time.

-Consent definition can be found in Administrative Rules of South Dakota (ARSD) 24:05:13:01 www.tslp.org
+1 Consent definition can be found in Administrative Rules of South Dakota (ARSD) 24:05:13:01 www.tslp.org